 Your uterus continues its involuntary contractions in second stage, adding a downward momentum to cause your baby to be born.
 Even women in comas have birthed babies; remember the days when some of our grandmothers described being knocked out with drugs during labor?
 The textbook Williams Obstetrics did not teach doctors to coach women to push until its tenth edition, published in the 1950s.

 What may be crucial to supporting the body’s abilities is a technique that, until recently, has not received widespread attention.
 Although nearly every clinician has heard of “laboring down the baby,” practices in hospitals are in flux when it comes to implementing this important procedure.
 Other names for this technique include passive descent and delayed pushing.
 Rather than declaring it time to push when a woman reaches 10 centimeters, a waiting period is incorporated.

 During the waiting period, what happens?
 All babies must swivel their heads to the correct position to fit through their mother’s pelvis.
-Also, many babies need their head shape to become molded to fit through, resulting in a temporary “conehead.”
+Also, many babies need their head shape to become molded to best online casino fit through, resulting in a temporary “conehead.”
 Babies must tuck their chins so the point on the back of their skull comes through first, rather than the broader surface of their forehead.
 Each of these maneuvers takes time, and not all babies are ready right at 10 centimeters.

 Some hospitals do incorporate laboring down the baby, usually for one or two hours.
 Occasionally, a hospital will wait ten hours or longer, though this is still an unusual practice.
 More commonly, a time limit of two or three hours is prescribed for all of second stage, before a doctor recommends a cesarean for failure to descend.
 However, medical research shows that when mother and baby are healthy, simply incorporating laboring down results in fewer cesareans.